oddbird/oddleventy/content/blog/2025/fluid-type.md

-Relative units like `em` and `rem` are excellent for _internal relationships_ -- keeping the scale consistent between body text and headings for example.
+Relative units like `em` and `rem` are excellent for _internal relationships_ -- keeping the scale consistent between body text and headings, for example.
 But things always go wrong
 when we try to treat `em` as an alias for `px`, with mental conversions based on their assumed default relationship.